kabanero-io/docs/ref/scripts/README.md

 ## Sample Appsody project with manual Tekton pipeline run

-__Note__: This step is optional if you do not have dynamic storage is enabled.
+__Note__: This step is required only if dynamic storage is not enabled.

 Create a Persistent Volume for the pipeline to use.
 A sample hostPath `pv.yaml` is provided.
 ```